-The Working Holiday Maker programme encourages cultural exchange by allowing young adults (aged 18-30 years) from partner countries, to have an extended holiday in Australia, and young Australians to have holidays in partner countries.
+The Working Holiday Maker programme encourages cultural exchange by allowing young adults (aged 18-30 years inclusive) from partner countries to have an extended holiday in Australia, and young Australians to have holidays in partner countries.
 During these holidays they can engage in short term work or study.

 Australia has Working Holiday Maker arrangements with a number of countries and regions.
 These reciprocal arrangements are negotiated bilaterally to provide Australian citizens the same opportunities overseas that are enjoyed by Working Holiday Makers visiting Australia.
 These visas might have different names in some countries.

-The programme is comprised of the Working Holiday arrangements and the Work and Holiday arrangements.
+The programme comprises the Working Holiday arrangements and the Work and Holiday arrangements.
 Work and Holiday applicants, including Australians wanting to travel overseas under the programme to Work and Holiday partner countries, are required to meet additional eligibility criteria.